How to Buy Diamonds

 Philippe Medawar stocks a large inventory of loose diamonds of various clarity grades, many with GIA Diamond Grading Dossiers.
 If you’d like to learn more, please call for an appointment at your convenience.

 Many people are unaware that diamonds naturally occur in every color of the rainbow.
 However, the GIA color grading system described in this context is for colorless diamonds.
-Most diamonds are varying degrees of slight yellow, brown or gray.
+Most diamonds are varying degrees of slight yellow, brown or grey.
 The more colorless a diamond, the higher it’s per carat price.
 In the past, jewelers would say their diamonds were grade “A, AA or white,” which is why GIA chose “D-Z” to alleviate potential confusion.
-The letter “D” denotes a color grade of colorless and the closer you get to the letter “Z” the more yellow, brown or gray the diamond.
+The letter “D” denotes a color grade of colorless and the closer you get to the letter “Z” the more yellow, brown or grey the diamond.
 Some diamonds emit a visible light called fluorescence when exposed to UV radiation.
 The most common color of fluorescence is blue.
 If a diamond has strong blue fluorescence it may cancel out some of the yellow color.
 But if the fluorescence is very strong, the diamond may appear cloudy.

-Arguably the most important of the 4CS and usually the most neglected by consumers, a beautifully cut diamond is a true masterpiece to behold.
+Arguably the most important of the 4CS, and usually the most neglected by consumers, a beautifully cut diamond is a true masterpiece to behold.
 A diamond’s cut is the human contribution to a diamond’s beauty.
-How the diamond is cut effects each of the other 4CS; the cut can enhance diamond color and hide inclusions, for example.
+How the diamond is cut effects each of the other 4CS; the cut can enhance diamond color and hide inclusions.
 When analyzing a rough piece of diamond, the visionary cutter must plan how to produce the most valuable combination of characteristics.
 These gifted craftsmen employ tremendous skill and hundreds of years of study to showcase a diamond most spectacularly.
 For example, esteemed gemologist and mathematician Marcel Tolkowsky (1899-1991) first formulated the round brilliant (often called the “American Ideal Cut”) in 1919 with various proportion modifications made by the trade in the decades thereafter.

 The proportion of a diamond is the relationship between the sizes and angles of parts of the diamond and its facets.
 Proportions affect light as it enters the diamond with the goal that light reflect back to the viewers’ eyes with brilliance, sparkle and fire (the separating of white light into its spectral hues).
 If the diamond is cut too shallow or too deep, light leaks out the sides and pavilion making the diamond appear dark and unappealing.

-"Cut” is also used to describe various diamond shapes.
+"Cut” is also incorrectly used to describe various diamond shapes.
 Any shape other than the standard round brilliant is termed a “fancy” cut.
 The most common “fancies” are oval, cushion, pear, marquise, heart, princess, radiant and emerald cuts.

 The metric carat, which equals 0.200 gram, is the standard unit of weight for diamonds.
 If other factors (clarity, color & cut) are equal, the more a gemstone weighs, the more valuable it will be.
 One carat equals 100 points and one point is 1/100, or 0.01, of a carat.
 If you see a ring in a jeweler’s showcase that has 100 tiny (one point) diamonds that total 1.00 carat next to a ring that features just one large 1.00 ct. diamond – the prices will be very different.
-One large diamond is rarer, therefore, much more valuable than 100 tiny diamonds of equal weight.
+One large diamond is rarer and much more valuable than 100 tiny diamonds of equal weight.
 Small increments of a carat can mean the difference in thousands of dollars.
 Also, please keep in mind that if a 1.00 ct. diamond commands a certain price, a 2.00 ct. diamond of exactly the same clarity, color and cut will not be the same price per carat, it will be much more per carat though they are equal in every other way.
 The larger the diamond, the rarer and; therefore, the higher the per carat price.